buttplugio/buttplug-py/README.md

-# DEPRECATION WARNING
+# DEPRECATION (at some point) WARNING

-This project will be deprecated and archived in the coming weeks/months, with the Python implementation of buttplug moving to an FFI layer on top of buttplug-rs.
+This project will be deprecated and archived at some point in the future (still not sure when that is), with the Python implementation of buttplug moving to an FFI layer on top of buttplug-rs.
 Bugs are currently being triaged from this library to buttplug-rs-ffi.

 The new project will be at

 [https://github.com/buttplugio/buttplug-rs-ffi/](https://github.com/buttplugio/buttplug-rs-ffi/)

 The API will change, though minimally (mostly connection in methods), and we will most likely still distribute the pypi package under the same name ("buttplug").

-You may continue to use this repo for the time being, just wanted everyone to be aware of the changes happening in the near future.
+You may continue to use this repo for the time being (so far it's been a year and I've gotten nowhere on that upgrade, and this library still works fine!), just wanted everyone to be aware of the changes happening in the near future.

 # buttplug-py